emresavas/cloudflare-pages-api-functions/README.md

+⚠️ **IMPORTANT NOTE (June 2025)**: Cloudflare now recommends using Cloudflare Workers over Cloudflare Pages for new projects.
+While this template has served its purpose well for me, for new projects consider using Cloudflare Workers which offers broader features (including Durable Objects, Cron Triggers, and better observability).
+See [Cloudflare's migration guide](https://developers.cloudflare.com/workers/static-assets/migration-guides/migrate-from-pages/) for more details.

 # Cloudflare Pages with API Template

 A template project for creating web applications using Cloudflare Pages with both static HTML pages and serverless API endpoints.